Technigo/project-happy-thoughts/README.md

 ## The problem

-I had issues with some fetching logic so I checked out my older projects where we had to fetch, I also had help from some classmates.
-It was hard to get it to work beacuse the error message did not specify what the error was just that something is wrong so it had me tripping for a while.. :D
+I had issues with some fetching logic so I checked out my older projects where we had to fetch.
+It was hard to get it to work beacuse the error message did not specify what the error was just that something is wrong.

 ## View it live